drummeritus/boxes/CONTRIBUTING.rst

 generated from the doc strings in the code.
 Nevertheless documentation has a tendency to get outdated.
-If you encounter outdated pieces of documentation feel free to submit a pull request or open a ticket pointing out what should be changed or even suggesting a better text.
+If you encounter outdated pieces of documentation feel free to submit a pull request or open a ticket pointing out what should be changed or even suggesting better text.

 To check your changes docs need to be build with *make html* in *documentation/src*.
 This places the compiled documentation in *documentation/build/html*.
 You need to have *sphinx* installed for this to work.

-The online documentation gets build and updated automatically by the Travis CI as soon as the changes makes it into the GitHub master branch.
+The online documentation gets built and updated automatically by the Travis CI as soon as the changes makes it into the GitHub master branch.

 Improving the User Interface
 ----------------------------